 This is a ‘smart attic fan’.
-It comes with a built-in thermostat and a humidistat, and its 10-speed motor will adjust its performance based on their input.
+It comes with a built-in thermostat and a humidistat, and its 10-speed motor will adjust its performance based on its input.
 The humidistat makes sure that the humidity in the attic doesn’t exceed 60%.
 Depending on the motor speed this fan can move 963 to 2830 CFM of air making it suitable for any attic area ranging from 1100 to 3300 sq.ft.

 In addition, this smart fan consumes only a maximum of 145 Watts.
 For the least speed, the consumption is only 15 Watts.

 According to CEC, this is the most efficient attic fan; it is 15 times efficient than a traditional model.
 This attic fan is also has a more powerful variant, called AFG Pro 3.0, which can move up to 3013 CFM of air.
 Another attractiveness of the Quietcool attic fan is its warranty.
 It comes with a 15-year manufacturer warranty.

 Overall, this is an excellent quiet attic fan available at an affordable cost.
 If you decide to buy this, look no further.

 Cool Attic CX24BD2SPD 2-speed belt drive attic fan